ActualLab/Fusion.Samples/docs/tutorial/Part13.md

 var fusionServer = fusion.AddWebServer();
 ```

-The first line tells that any `FusionBuilder` (including `fusion`) we'll use further must publish any service registered via `AddService` call via `Stl.Rpc` - in other words, it "turns" any `AddService` call to `AddServer` call further.
+The first line tells that any `FusionBuilder` (including `fusion`) we'll use further must publish any service registered via `AddService` call via `ActualLab.Rpc` - in other words, it "turns" any `AddService` call to `AddServer` call further.

-The second call registers an RPC endpoint (`/rpc/ws`) and maps it to a WebSocket server from `Stl.Rpc.Server` package.
+The second call registers an RPC endpoint (`/rpc/ws`) and maps it to a WebSocket server from `ActualLab.Rpc.Server` package.

 **3.** If you're using Fusion authentication, configure its endpoints like this:
 ```cs